 You should now see a list of keywords and several columns of data.
 If you’re just curious to check your ranking, don’t miss the Position column, which again shows where you rank in the results (1-10 are on the first page).

 The special gift that Search Console gives you is the Total Clicks.
-This is the only tool that will tell you which keywords actually brought searchers to your website.
+This is the only tool that will tell you which keywords brought real people to your website.
 The other tools will tell you where you rank, but Search Console tells you what actually brought you traffic.
 That’s powerful.

 To make use of this data, keep scrolling down until you see keywords with a high number of Impressions that you aren’t getting clicks for yet.
 These may be opportunities to go after.